TrustlyInc/trustly-webview-example/README.md

-# Trustly OAuth Webview iOS Sample App
+# Trustly OAuth Webview iOS and Android Sample Apps

-This project is provided as an example of integration between a web app serving the Trustly Lightbox checkout experience and a mobile app that renders that web app from a webview.
+This project is provided as an example of integration between a web app serving the Trustly Lightbox checkout experience and mobile apps that renders that web app from a webview.
 Specifically, this example focuses on successfully handling OAuth and App-to-App bank authorization user flows.
 There is no sample functionality beyond successfully authorizing a user with a bank.

 ## The Web App